Last Updated on February 19, 2024

-Before having a baby myself, I rarely thought about whether Paris was child-friendly or not, especially for parents with infants.
-It took having my little one along for the ride during two extended stays in the capital for me to begin to understand what some of my friends had grumpily reported in the past: visiting Paris with a baby can be complicated.
+Before my daughter came along, I rarely thought about whether Paris was child-friendly or not, especially for parents with infants.
+It took having my little one along for the ride during two extended stays in the capital for me to begin to understand what some of my friends had grumpily reported in the past: visiting Paris with a baby or toddler can be, well, complicated.
 And sometimes, it’s really difficult.

-While the city can be wonderful for families with older children (just witness its abundance of parks, playgrounds, kid-friendly events and shows, Disneyland Paris only an hour away, etc.) the capital simply doesn’t cater as well to the needs of parents with babies and toddlers.
+The city can be wonderful for families with older children– just witness its abundance of parks, playgrounds, kid-friendly events and shows; the fact that Disneyland Paris is only an hour away by train, etc. In my experience, though, the capital simply doesn’t cater as well to the needs of parents with babies and toddlers.

 But don’t fret just yet.
-Yes, finding a changing table might be as elusive as Shangri-La.
-But in what follows, I give you the information and strategies you’ll need to not just survive Paris with a baby along for the ride.
+Yes, finding a bathrooom where you can change a diaper might seem impossible.
+But in what follows, I give you the information and strategies you’ll need to not just survive a trip to Paris with your wee one along for the ride.
 My aim is for you to actually enjoy it, feeling empowered along the way.

 Use the “Explore This Article” menu below to click through to the topic/s that interest you the most, from where to stay to finding high-quality baby food and supplies in the French capital.

 If you have any other tips for fellow parents, please feel free to leave them in the comments at the end of the article.
 And please share this page so others can benefit from the info.

 First Things First: Where to Stay With a Baby?

 I almost always start with the question of where to stay, because it’s fundamental to the whole experience of travel– especially when you have special needs related to caring for a tiny human.